- Challenge Overview

 While our make-a-thon was going, a group of 60 fifth graders were having a make-a-thon of their own!
 This group of students from Park Tudor have participating throughout the entire challenge, and share their pitches HERE.

-Step 2: We will celebrate the collective innovative power of the Indianapolis crowd at our concluding Solutions Showcase on Friday, May 19th!
-This is an opportunity to provide additional feedback for the do-ers, and to connect do-ers with mentors, support and other resources that they might need.
+On Friday, May 19th, a Solutions Showcase was held at the Flanner House.
+This was an opportunity to provide additional feedback for the do-ers, and to connect do-ers with mentors, support and other resources that they might need.
+It was an inspiring afternoon with lots of collaboration emerging.

 Contributions So Far